zzxwill/oss/intl.en-US/Quick Start/Create a bucket.md

     The region of a bucket cannot be changed after the bucket is created.
 To access OSS through the ECS intranet, select the same region as that of your ECS.

 5. In the Storage Class drop-down box, select a storage class for the bucket.
-    -   Standard Storage: provides highly reliable, highly available, and high-performance object storage services that support frequent data accesses.
+    -   Standard Storage: provides highly reliable, highly available, and high-performance object storage services that support frequent data access.
     -   Infrequent Access Storage: suitable for data that is stored for a long term and infrequently accessed.
 Its unit price is lower than that of the Standard storage class.
     -   Archive Storage: suitable for storing archival data that requires long-term persistence \(more than half a year\).
-The data is infrequently accessed during the storage period and it may take one minute to restore the data to a readable state.
-This storage class is suitable for storing archival data, medical images, scientific materials, and video footages for a long time.
+The data is infrequently accessed during the storage period and it may take about one minute to restore the data to a readable state.
+This storage class is suitable for storing archive data, medical images, scientific materials, and video footage for a long time period.
 6. In the ACL drop-down box, select an access permission option for the bucket.
     -   Private: Only the owner of the bucket and the authorized users can perform read, write, and delete operations on the objects in the bucket.
 Other users cannot access objects in the bucket.
     -   Public Read: Only the owner of the bucket and the authorized users can perform write and delete operations on the objects in the bucket.
 Anyone \(including anonymous access\) can read the objects in the bucket.